 What you should know about farmland appraisals

-An appraisal can be required in certain circumstances.
-For example, many farm lenders require an appraisal before they can approve farm loans.
-That way, the lender makes sure the farm mortgage amount isn't higher than the property value.
+The end result of an appraisal is a document that can be required in certain situations.
+For example, many farm lenders require before they can approve farm loans.
+That way, the lender can make sure the farm mortgage amount doesn’t exceed the property value.

-Access will also be evaluated for legality, public vs. private, grade, paving and who is responsible for maintaining it.
-An appraisal will be impacted differently if the land is accessible by a county-owned road, which means the county will maintain the road, than if it is accessible by a privately owned road.
+They also will look at whether that access is legal, public, private, graded, paved and who is responsible for maintaining that access.
+For example, if the land is accessible by a county-owned road, which means the county will maintain the road, that will influence an appraisal differently from a road that is privately owned and maintained.

 Topography and amenities